 Anser caerulescens caerulescens, A. c. atlanticus

 Status: Abundant regular spring migrant east, south and west, uncommon north.
-Uncommon regular summer visitor east and south, rare north and west.
+Uncommon regular summer visitor statewide.
 Abundant regular fall migrant central and east, common west.
 Uncommon regular winter visitor east, south and west, rare north.

 Documentation: caerulescens: specimen UNSM ZM10619, 28 Mar 1917 Lancaster Co; atlanticus: photograph by William Lemburg of a specimen provided by Randy Buettner in spring, circa 2000 (Silcock 2004).